GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

         kubectl get pods

-8. If everything is fine, delete the deployment and let's move on.
+8. If everything is fine, delete the deployment.
 This was just to test all the setup as the attestation will not be manually created as we did here but will be created by Spinnaker as part of the continuous delivery process.

         kubectl delete deployment hello-server